How Wheat Domesticated Humans, Left Us Dying To Be Gluten Free

 “How did wheat convince Homo sapiens to exchange a rather good life for a more miserable existence?
 What did it offer in return? … It offered nothing for people as individuals.
 Yet it did bestow something on Homo sapiens as a species.
 Cultivating wheat provided much more food per unit of territory, and thereby enabled Homo sapiens to multiply exponentially. –Space Machine

-This included keeping a watch out for worms, and blight and protecting it from other organisms that liked to eat it from rabbits to locust swarms.
-Wheat was hungry so human beings had to find ways to bring it water and animal feces as fertilizer to treat the ground wheat grew in.
+This included keeping a watch out for worms, blight, and protecting it from other organisms that liked to eat it, from rabbits to locust swarms.
+Wheat was hungry, so human beings had to find ways to bring it water and animal feces as fertilizer to treat the ground in which the grain grew.

 Unfortunately, wheat domesticated humans and provided little to no benefit.

-Is Wheat Worst For Human Health Than Ever Imagined
+Is Wheat Worse for Human Health Than Ever Imagined

-Information about Gluten Sensitivity is becoming more and more common but that is not the health influence I am talking about.
+Information about Gluten Sensitivity is becoming increasingly common, but that is not the health influence I am talking about.
 How is wheat influencing human physical evolution?

-The human body was not designed for babysitting wheat fields and working all day to keep them happy.
-The human body is a well-designed machine, perfect for climbing trees, running, and hunting.
+The human body was not designed for tending to wheat fields and working all day to keep them productive.
+The human body is a well-designed machine, ideally suited for activities such as climbing trees, running, and hunting.

 I believe the human body and brain were not designed for the boring life of farming and repetitive work in the hot sun.
-Human beings were designed to be free, spiritually, and mentally.
+Human beings were intended to be free, spiritually and mentally.

 To live an active lifestyle.